1. I never have tried a wig before, how can I start?

 4. What is a lace front wig?
 What is the difference between a lace front wig and a full lace wig？

 Lace front wigs have a lace mesh at the front of the wig cap to give it a more natural and subtle look.
-These types of wigs can be worn in multiple styles including hair away from the face because if applied properly, the hairline is almost invisible and the scalp can be seen through the mesh.
+These types of wigs can be worn in multiple styles, including keeping the hair away from the face, because if applied properly, the hairline is almost invisible and the scalp can be seen through the mesh.

-Full lace wigs have a fully covered 360 degrees lace-base from the hairline to the nape of the neck which covers the whole head.
+Full lace wigs have a fully covered, 360-degree lace-base from the hairline to the nape of the neck which covers the whole head.
 It is a very versatile wig that can be worn in multiple styles.

-Here we have a detailed article describes the differences among full lace wigs, lace front wigs, and 360 lace wigs.
+Here we have a detailed article describing the differences among full lace wigs, lace front wigs, and 360 lace wigs.

 5. How long can I leave a lace wig on my head?

-We have done a survey about how long our customers normally keep their wigs on.
+We have surveyed how long our customers normally keep their wigs on.

-And according to the feedback, most people wear wigs for work, and half of them only wear wigs when they’re working and take them off when they get home, so the average wearing time is about 10 hours a day.
+And according to their feedback, most people wear wigs for work.
+Half of them only wear wigs when they’re working and take them off when they get home, so the average wearing time is about 10 hours a day.
 And they only lightly glue down the wig or don’t use glue at all.

-Another half of our customers glue down their wigs and leave them on head for around a week, and then take them off, wash and care both natural hair and wigs, and then, put them back on head for another week.
+Another half of our customers glue down their wigs and leave them on for around a week, and then take them off, wash and care both natural hair and wigs, and then put the wigs back on for another week.